HireContractor

 What exams are required for a Tennessee contractor license?

-Tennessee requires contractors to pass a licensing examination that typically covers building codes, safety regulations, and business law.
+Tennessee requires contractors to pass a licensing examination administered through the Tennessee Board for Licensing Contractors.
+The exam typically covers building codes, safety regulations, and business law.
 Some specialty classifications require additional trade-specific exams.
-Study materials and exam preparation resources are generally available through the Tennessee Board for Licensing Contractors or approved third-party providers.
+Contact the board at (615) 741-8307 for exam scheduling and study materials.

 Is a surety bond required for contractors in Tennessee?

 Yes.
-Tennessee requires contractors to obtain a surety bond as part of the licensing process.
+Tennessee requires contractors to obtain a surety bond as part of the licensing process through the Tennessee Board for Licensing Contractors.
 Bond amounts vary depending on the license classification and project value limits.
 The surety bond protects consumers in case a contractor fails to fulfill their contractual obligations.

 What are the penalties for unlicensed contracting in Tennessee?

 Unlicensed contracting in Tennessee can result in significant fines, criminal penalties, and the inability to enforce contracts or file mechanic's liens.
-Homeowners who hire unlicensed contractors may lose access to state consumer protection funds and recovery programs.
+Homeowners who hire unlicensed contractors may lose access to state consumer protection funds.
+You can report unlicensed activity to the Tennessee Board for Licensing Contractors.

 Find Licensed Contractors in Tennessee